 The MANFRED EIGEN-FÖRDERSTIFTUNG is a dependent foundation established within the private assets of the Max Planck Society.
-It is a limited-term trust, thereby guaranteeing that the funds can also be used directly.

 Purpose of the Foundation

 The purpose of the MANFRED EIGEN-FÖRDERSTIFTUNG is to preserve excellence in science and research at our institute in cooperation with its partner institutes (Max Planck Institutes and university institutes) at the research hub in Göttingen.

 The MANFRED EIGEN-FÖRDERSTIFTUNG is a non-profit organization that supports projects and events that receive little or no public funding or are not eligible for public sponsorship.
 This includes merit-based awards for employees, science events at the Institute as well as scientific projects that – even though funding bodies deem them important and interesting – are considered “too risky” and therefore generally do not receive funding.

 - Fostering top-level research and preserving scientific excellence in Göttingen by funding outstanding researchers and their scientific projects